skysqlinc/skysql-docs/docs/Scaling horizontally, HA.md

     SkySQL, unlike hyperscalers, deploy replicas in a active-active configuration.
 When primary crashes our intelligent proxy allows us to failover near instantly to an alternate replica.
 Or, failback when the original primary recovers.
 Ensuring data consistency even when replicas have a replication lag through “causal reads”, or transaction replay.
 Our underlying k8s based operator has smarts to rebuild replicas that lag a lot using cloud native snapshots.

 ----

+For HA and Load balancing client requests there is no configuration required.
+Just launch a "replicated topology" DB service.
+SkySQL automatically starts a intelligent proxy that does all the heavy lifting.
+Detecting failures and replaying transactions, awareness of who the primary is at all times, balancing load and much more.

+You should be aware of the 'causal_reads' configuration as outlined below.
+The sections below provide a more detailed description of how SkySQL delivers on HA and scaling across replicas.

 ## **Level 1 Resiliency - container health checks, compute-storage isolation**
 To provide high resiliency we try to protect every layer of the stack – disks, compute, Zones/cloud regions, network and even the load balancer accepting incoming DB connections.
 The graphic below depicts this architecture.
 Letʼs peel the onion a bit.